Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 5. Ensure the `FORMULA1` is present in your optional grant before clicking **Connect**.
 This will create a dedicated dbt user, database, warehouse, and role for your dbt Cloud trial.
 <img src="assets/launching-dbt-cloud-through-partner-connect/3a-connect-to-dbt.png" alt="connect-to-dbt">

-If you skip this part, you will need to run these commands:
+If you forgot to add the optional grant to the Formula1 database in the previous screenshot, please run these commands:

 ```sql